Child Hunger Initiative

 Through its core business, Second Harvest Heartland distributes more than 80 million meals annually to nearly 1,000 food shelves, pantries and other partner programs in a large portion of Minnesota and western Wisconsin.
 We are one of the largest providers of emergency food to children in the state of Minnesota.
 Thirty-three percent of clients served by the agencies that receive our food are children—that’s more than 150,000 kids benefiting each year from Second Harvest Heartland’s array of shelf-stable and fresh food.
 Last year, more than 55 percent of that was fresh—produce, dairy, meat and bakery items.

 Food + You

-Our new Food + You school-based hunger relief pilot program—lead funding provided by Target—offers Family Food boxes and the services of a Nutrition Navigator at 15 high-need schools in Minneapolis and St. Paul, helping directly feed students and their families each month, and will also be catalyzing schools and families to access nutrition programs that can increase students’ food security over the long term.
+Our new Food + You school-based hunger relief pilot program—lead funding provided by Target—offers Family Food boxes and the services of a Nutrition Navigator at 17 high-need schools in the Minneapolis and St. Paul metro area, helping directly feed students and their families each month, and will also be catalyzing schools and families to access nutrition programs that can increase students’ food security over the long term.